Key Takeaways

 The tools in this list represent a spectrum.
 Amion digitizes the manual process without changing it.
 PaperMD offers simple generation for basic call patterns.
 QGenda and Lightning Bolt bring enterprise-grade automation for programs embedded in large health systems.
 But if your program's goal is to move the chief resident out of the role of schedule builder entirely, the architectural difference that matters is between tools that flag problems in schedules you build and tools that generate optimized schedules from your constraints.

-Thrawn's managed service occupies that second category.
+Managed services like Thrawn and Scheduling Wizard occupy that second category.
 Programs send constraints — vacation requests, rotation rules, duty hour limits, coverage requirements — and receive completed, ACGME-compliant, mathematically fair call schedules for review.
 The Scheduling Programming Language handles what no spreadsheet or rule-based engine can: treating block, call, clinic, and attending schedules as one interconnected system, so nothing breaks downstream.

 According to Thrawn, residents and attending physicians currently spend hundreds of hours each year on scheduling — hours that come directly out of clinical education and leadership development.
 That's the cost of the status quo.